Take Heed, Young Engineers

 - Growing Each Day

-That’s our BIG 3.
-Living these out each day require intention, discipline, and a willingness to take ownership when we fall short.
+Those are our BIG 3.
+Living them out each day requires intention, discipline, and a willingness to take ownership when we fall short.
 We pay special attention to reinforce these values into our young engineers.
 Why are we so adamant about developing young engineers?
 Keep reading!

-Unfortunately, most graduating software engineers are thrown onto a project and left to fend for themselves.
+Unfortunately, most graduating software engineers entering the job market are thrown into a project and left to fend for themselves.
 My experience wasn’t much different.
 I had a software engineering internship and was fortunate enough to be hired after graduation.
-Soon after starting I was assigned to a project and given little information about what to expect.
+Soon after starting I was assigned to a project with almost no information about what to expect.
 Instead, I showed up and the deluge of acronyms and system component names swept over me.
 I spent most of the time figuring out what business problem we were trying to solve and how the system worked.

 After moving on to a new project, I had a tech lead who invested in my professional growth and held me accountable.
 This changed the trajectory of my career.
 For some, that technical mentor never shows up.
 This has left many engineers out to sea drifting about with little to no direction.
 So how do we prevent this from happening?
 We surround them with a great engineering culture…read on to find out how.